giftpasay/giftpasay.github.io/_posts/2025-05-03-understanding-gods-actions-and-purposes.md

 pin: false
 ---

-## 🌿 Bible Q&A

----

-## ❓1.
-Why did God kill many people in the Old Testament?
+## 1. Why did God kill many people in the Old Testament?

 **Answer:**
 Because God is **holy and just**, and He cannot allow sin and evil to continue unchecked.